informatics-isi-edu/ermrestjs/doc/api.md

      1.2 otherwise find the corresponding column if exits and add it (avoid duplicate),

 2.otherwise go through list of table columns
-     2.1 check if column has not been processed before.
+     2.0 create a pseudo-column for key if context is not entry and we have key that is notnull and notHTML 2.1 check if column has not been processed before.
+     2.2 hide the columns that are part of origFKR.
+     2.3 if column is serial and part of a simple key hide it.
-     2.2 if it's not part of any foreign keys add the column.
+     2.4 if it's not part of any foreign keys add the column.
-     2.3 go through all of the foreign keys that this column is part of.
+     2.5 go through all of the foreign keys that this column is part of.
-         2.3.1 make sure it is not hidden(+).
+         2.5.1 make sure it is not hidden(+).
-         2.3.2 if it's simple fk, just create PseudoColumn 2.3.3 otherwise add the column just once and append just one PseudoColumn (avoid duplicate)
+         2.5.2 if it's simple fk, just create PseudoColumn 2.5.3 otherwise add the column just once and append just one PseudoColumn (avoid duplicate)

 NOTE:
  + If this reference is actually an inbound related reference, we should hide the foreign key (and all of its columns) that created the link.